 - And so much more

-For reasons like this (and a million more!), you should consider finding a software for your pest control business.
+For reasons like this (and a million more!), you should consider finding an all-in-one software solution for your pest control business.

 - Safely store client account information and data